 Being on the Latin American Travel Association (LATA) committee, you can tell that I am very passionate about that part of the world.
-I started my career working in banking and finance for many years and had always wanted to take time out to go traveling.
+I started my career working in banking and finance for many years and had always wanted to take time out to go travelling.
 So in ’97 I booked a one way ticket to Canada with a friend, bought a car in Vancouver, drove across to Boston down to New Orleans and back across to California.
-From there, I traveled overland through Mexico down to Panama City and flew across to Colombia.
+From there, I travelled overland through Mexico down to Panama City and flew across to Colombia.

-I then traveled overland down the left hand side of the continent to Puerto Montt in Chile, across to Rio and along the coast to Belem.
+I then travelled overland down the left hand side of the continent to Puerto Montt in Chile, across to Rio and along the coast to Belem.
 I then took the boat to Manaus and made my way back up to Caracas for my flight home roughly two years later.

 My interests include studying Spanish, discovering ancient civilisations, voluntary work in animal sanctuaries, seeing exotic animals, food and drink.
-I had a great time traveling in Latin America and enjoy sending people back there to see the things I’ve seen.
+I had a great time travelling in Latin America and enjoy sending people back there to see the things I’ve seen.

 My favourite place